 Academic programs at the New Mexico State University System are available to all students without regard to age, ancestry, color, disability, gender, national origin, race, religion, sexual orientation or veteran status.

 NMSU-DACC is transforming lives through discovery.
 With the help of your advisors, you can chart your own transformational journey, using this catalog as your guidebook.

 This publication focuses primarily on academic matters.
-Candidates for degrees and certificates may elect to fulfill requirements as outlined in the catalog in effect at the date of initial enrollment (provided the catalog is not more than six years old) or any subsequent catalog in effect during their dates of registration at Doña Ana Community College.
+Candidates for degrees and certificates may elect to fulfill requirements as outlined in the catalog in effect at the date of initial enrollment (provided the catalog is not more than eight years old) or any subsequent catalog in effect during their dates of registration at Doña Ana Community College.
 Readers should be aware of the following:

 - The DACC Catalog is not a complete statement of all procedures, policies, rules, and regulations that might apply to a student in all circumstances.
 It may be necessary to consult other documents, such as the DACC Student Handbook, as well.

 - DACC reserves the right to change at any time and without notice any item contained in this publication, including program offerings and content, course offerings and descriptions, procedures, policies, and regulations.